Siouxsie Sioux: Legacy

-Siouxsie has influenced other bands ranging from contemporaries Joy Division, U2, and the Cure, to later acts like the Jesus and Mary Chain, Jane's Addiction and TV on the Radio.
+Siouxsie has been named as an influence by other bands ranging from contemporaries Joy Division, U2, and the Cure, to later acts like the Jesus and Mary Chain. and TV on the Radio.
 Joy Division co-founder Peter Hook said that The Scream inspired them for the "really unusual way of playing" of the guitarist and the drummer and cited the Banshees as "one of our big influences".
 U2 frontman Bono named her as an influence in the band's 2006 autobiography U2 by U2.
 He was inspired by her way of singing.
 "I still think that I sing like Siouxsie from The Banshees on the first two U2 albums".
 With his band, he selected "Christine" for a compilation made for Mojo's readers.
 U2 guitarist the Edge also was the presenter of an award given to Siouxsie at a Mojo ceremony in 2005.
 The Cure's Robert Smith related what the Join Hands tour brought him musically: "When we supported The Banshees in 1979, we suddenly became aware of how limited our palette was.
 I felt constrained, so when the opportunity arose to play with them I jumped at it and juggled the two bands for a while.
 It taught me a lot – they had fantastic rhythm sections and this made me think, 'Why can't I have this?'."
 For Smith's record The Head on the Door in 1985, he stated: "It reminds me of the Kaleidoscope album, the idea of having lots of different sounding things, different colours".
-Dave Navarro of Jane's Addiction once made a parallel between his band and the Banshees: "There are so many similar threads: melody, use of sound, attitude, sex appeal.
-I always saw Jane's Addiction as the masculine Siouxsie and the Banshees".
 Dave Sitek of TV on the Radio hailed the poppiest Siouxsie songs, citing their arrangements: "I've always tried to make a song that begins like "Kiss Them for Me".
 I think songs like "I Was a Lover" or "Wash the Day Away" came from that element of surprise mode where all of a sudden this giant drum comes in and you're like, what the fuck?!
 That record was the first one where I was like, okay, even my friends're going to fall for this.
 I feel like that transition into that record was a relief for me.
 Really beautiful music was always considered too weird by the normal kids and that was the first example where I thought, we've got them, they're hooked!
 I watched people dance to that song, people who had never heard of any of the music that I listened to, they heard that music in a club and went crazy".
 Dave Gahan of Depeche Mode said about her: "She always sounds exciting.
 She sings with a lot of sex–that's what I like".
 Mark Lanegan stated that he would have liked to collaborate with her: "In my wildest dreams I would love to sing with Siouxsie".
 She is also revered by Damon Albarn and Dave Grohl.
 Omar Rodríguez-López of the Mars Volta mentioned his liking for "the very textural side of Siouxsie".
 Santigold said, "I keep a Rolodex of the women that vocally inspire me.
 There aren't that many, but she's definitely one of them.
 I remember one of the first times I heard 'Red Light' it was at a party, and I remember going up to the DJ and being like, 'Who's this?'.
 It was that good.
 I kind of stopped and was like ... wow.
 There's not a tremendous amount of women who are bold and forward thinking as artists.
 I feel like her music, at the time especially, was pretty unique in the way that it sort of matched her style.
 The freedom of experimenting with this dark place that doesn't have a place often in modern music".